dezhi-bit/group29-coursework/README.md

 3. CRUD method

-all code is in the db11.py
+All code is in the db11.py

 3.1 POST
 ```